zestsoftware/zest.releaser/doc/source/index.rst

 date, svn/git/bzr/hg tag your project, perhaps upload it to pypi... *zest.releaser* takes care of the boring bits for you.

-Here's an overview of the documentation we have for you; after that you get a quick intro on what zest.releaser does.
+Here's an overview of the documentation we have for you.
+First the documentation on *using* zest.releaser:

-Documentation on *using* zest.releaser:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

+   overview
    uploading
    assumptions